OHIP out-of-country coverage cancelled

 Evan Rachkovsky with the Canadian Snowbird Association estimates travel insurance premiums may increase by as much as 7.5 percent but it is unclear where this figure came from.
 If the travel insurance industry sees an increase in costs and a hit to their bottom line, they will increase travel insurance premiums.
 It is also possible that $9 million of OHIP payouts spread across the travel insurance industry will have a negligible effect on premiums.

 The Ford government believes that cancelling out-of-country coverage will be beneficial as travellers will now have to purchase travel insurance and have proper health coverage where they did not under OHIP.
-However, it is not know how many of those people will purchase travel insurance.
+However, it is not known how many of those people will purchase travel insurance.
 Some may not care and others may not even know that they have lost what little coverage they had with OHIP.

 Canadian Snowbird Association – Snowbirds Launch Legal Challenge Against OHIP Cuts